OpenPodcar/OpenPodcar/README.md

 #### C. Pololu JRK 21v3 Configuration

-- Download Pololu's Windows Configuration Tool by following these steps: (https://www.pololu.com/docs/0J38/3.a)
+- Download Pololu's Windows Configuration Tool by following these steps [here](https://www.pololu.com/docs/0J38/3.a)
-- To configure the Pololu, please follow the instructions here: (https://www.pololu.com/docs/0J38/5)
+- To configure the Pololu, please follow the instructions [here](https://www.pololu.com/docs/0J38/5)
 - For OpenPodCar, we followed the steps below:
 	- Connect the USB to Pololu and open "Pololu Jrk COnfiguration Utility" tool
 	- Go to "**Error**" tab: